SaladTechnologies/comfyui-api/README.md

 This can be done by adding conforming `.js` or `.ts` files to the `/workflows` directory in your dockerfile.
 You can see some examples in [`./workflows`](./workflows/).
 Typescript files will be automatically transpiled to javascript files, so you can use either.

+Endpoints are loaded at runtime via `eval` in the context of `src/workflows`, so you can use any Node.js or TypeScript features you want, including importing other files such as the API config object.
+By loading extra endpoints this way, no rebuild is required to add new endpoints, and you can continue using the pre-built binary.
+You can see many examples of this in the [Salad Recipes](https://github.com/SaladTechnologies/salad-recipes/tree/master/src) repo, where this API powers all of the ComfyUI recipes.

 Here is an example text-to-image workflow file.